dentarg/auth0-blog/_posts/2017-10-03-sap-to-buy-gigya-whats-next-for-identity-management.markdown

 > "Gigya’s consent-based identity data platform and SAP Hybris® Profile data matching and enrichment capabilities to be integrated" —[Gigya Press Release](http://www.gigya.com/gigya-the-market-leader-in-customer-identity-and-access-management-to-be-acquired-by-sap/)

+{% include tweet_quote.html quote_text="SAP acquisition of Gigya: current Gigya customers will be interested to learn plans for integration." %}

 SAP has announced that the acquisition will allow them to offer a cloud-based data platform for user data collection and that Gigya's 300+ employees will become part of the SAP Hybris business unit.

 ## Assessing an IAM Platform

 It is currently unclear whether Gigya's services and APIs will remain functionally equivalent after the business transaction with SAP is completed.
 At the time of writing, SAP has not announced its _integration strategy_ for Gigya.
 This may create uncertainty for customers.

 There are several features and key interests to look for when re-assessing your IAM platform when it is acquired by a different company.

 Let's explore them now:

 ### Customer and Platform Support